monash-human-power/raspicam/README.md

 # MHP_Raspicam
 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors)

 This repo contains code used to run the Monash Human Power camera system.
-It is write protected to ensure it is always left in a working state.
+The `master` branch is write protected to ensure it is always left in a working state.

 ## Important-changes log
   - Added `requirements.txt` to work with virtualenv (see Dependencies below)